cangokmen/F1TracksWithNEAT/README.md

-# Self-Driving Cars in F1 Tracks
+# Self-Driving Cars Around F1 Tracks Using AI

 A self-driving AI car simulation using NeuroEvolution of Augmenting Topologies (NEAT) algorithm.